 17. Read Jokes

 I started to intentionally search for jokes while I’m working.
 Humor is such an incredibly human quality and so hard to explain, if you really take the time to think at it.
 Animals can’t laugh (and don’t get me started with the funny cat pictures).
-But we can.
+But we, humans, we can laugh.
 So, finding some nice jokes and enjoying them is one of the cheapest ways to instantly feel better.

 18. Craft A Toy